 Where is 8th Holborn?

-We are a central London group, based in Holborn WC1.
-Contact us for further information on meeting times and locations.
+We are a central London Scout group, based at Coram’s Fields in Holborn WC1.
+We meet on Thursday evenings.

 Volunteers